shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/enterprise.md

 ## What is Shotgun Enterprise?

-Shotgun Enterprise is a on-premise solution that gives our clients complete ownership of the Shotgun Platform.
-Clients deploys Shotgun on their own servers, on their studio infrastructure.
+Shotgun Enterprise is an on-premise solution that gives our clients complete ownership of the Shotgun Platform.
+Clients deploy Shotgun on their own servers, on their studio infrastructure.
 By doing so, clients are in full control of the maintenance and the security of their Shotgun instance.

 ## Further Reading